LostInZoom/lostinzoom-experiments/docs/applications.rst

 **Map Draw** is part of the LostInZoom `Django <https://www.djangoproject.com/>`_ project which contains several other web applications designed to conduct experiments on cartographic navigation.
-Please take a look at the :ref:`mapdraw <Map Draw application only>` for more details.
+Please take a look at the :ref:`installation page <Installation>` for more details.